binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

 };
 ```

-Here the `residence_list` is the `method name` and it contains the actual data you requested. rest of the array is removed here for brevity sake, you can check the actual response [here](https://api.deriv.com/api-explorer#residence_list).
+Here the `residence_list` is the `method name`, and it contains the actual data you requested.
+To keep it short, we haven't included the rest of the array.
+You can check the actual response [here](https://api.deriv.com/api-explorer#residence_list).

 #### The `echo_req` field